yaledailynews/ydn-data/docs/ydn_data_technical_setup.md

 more.
 Finally, the **tidyverse** is a set of R packages that streamline common data manipulation tasks.

-(As of February 16, 2020, the latest release of R is 3.6.2 “Dark and Stormy Night”, and this is the version we expect everyone to use.)
+(As of September 29, 2020, the latest stable release of R is 4.0.2 “Taking off Again”)

 ## Installing R